Take each subject individually or select a range of units to broaden your horizons. Places are limited.

 This two day masterclass for competent photographic studio workers will teach you to take your skills to a new, professional level.
 You will be working with one of Adelaide’s most experienced photographers and former assistant, Ian Routledge.

-Learn the history and basic practice of the 19th Century tintype process.
-Gain the knowledge of how to pour, sensitise, expose, develop and varnish plates in a hands-on environment, leaving with several tintypes made by their own hands.
+Immerse yourself in the history and basic practice of the 19th Century tintype process.
+Learn how to pour, sensitise, expose, develop and varnish plates in a hands-on environment, leaving with several tintypes made by their own hands.
+Strictly limited to four participants.

 The aim of the workshops are to allow people the opportunity to experience specialised areas of photographic study which they might not otherwise be able to complete for various reasons.
 The workshops are therefore shorter in duration and lesser in cost – often with modelling fees and equipment kits provided.